-8. The Venice Commission has had the occasion to deal with the status and rank of Ombudsman institutions in 2002, following a request for an opinion on the status and rank of the institution of Ombudsman of the Federation of Bosnia and Herzegovina (CDL-
+6. The Venice Commission has had the occasion to deal with the status and rank of Ombudsman institutions in 2002, in respect of the request for an opinion on the status and rank of the institution of Ombudsman of the Federation of Bosnia and Herzegovina (CDL-AD(2002)8).
+Within the framework of this request, the Commission undertook a comparative study on the issue of the status and rank of Ombudsman institutions in Council of Europe member states with the aim to ascertain whether there was a European standard in this field.

-1 The other one being the Human Rights Chamber.
+&lt;sup>1 The other one being the Human Rights Chamber.

-$^{^2}$ In accordance with Annex 6 of the Dayton Agreement, the first Ombudsman was to stay in office for five years, until the transfer of responsibility has taken place.
+$^2$ In accordance with Annex 6 of the Dayton Agreement, the first Ombudsman was to stay in office for five years, until the transfer of responsibility has taken place.
 He or she could not be a citizen of B&H or of any neighbouring state.
+The second foreign Ombudsman, Mr Frank Orton, was appointed on 30 April 2000.